Rational sets in virtually abelian groups: languages and growth: Equivalences between types of sets in virtually abelian groups

-By Proposition \ref{Prop:PeqS} the polyhedral and semilinear sets in $\Z^k$ coincide, so polyhedral subsets of $\Z^k$ have rational growth series. \end{proof}
+\begin{proposition} Any semilinear subset (equivalently, any polyhedral subset) of \(\Z^k\) has \(\N\)-rational weighted growth series with respect to the \(\ell_1\) norm. \end{proposition} \begin{proof} As in the proof of Lemma \ref{lem:union}, we express our semilinear set as a disjoint union of monotone semilinear sets \(P_i\), each of which is in weight-preserving bijection with a semilinear set \(X_i^+\); furthermore, Lemma \ref{lem:disjoint} implies that \(X_i^+\) itself can be expressed as a disjoint union of linear sets of the form \(c_i+D_i^*\), for linearly independent sets \(D_i=\{d_{i,1},\ldots,d_{i,n}\}^*\subset \Z^k\).
+The weighted growth series of \(c_i+\{d_{i,1},\ldots,d_{i,n}\}^*\) will have the form where \(\|\cdot\|\) denotes the weighted \(\ell_1\) norm.
+Since the union is disjoint, the growth series of the whole subset is simply a sum of functions of this form, and is therefore \(\N\)-rational as claimed (recalling Definition \ref{def:Nrational}). \end{proof} Note that this form of \(\N\)-rational function is the same as that in Proposition 14.1 of \cite{Benson}.

-In his thesis, Liardet defined semilinear sets within non-commutative monoids, provided these contain some abelian submonoid, as follows.
+Finally, in his thesis, Liardet defined semilinear sets within non-commutative monoids, provided these contain some abelian submonoid.
+That is, even though the semilinear sets lie in a non-commutative monoid, as in Theorem \ref{Thm:Liardet}, the basis of a linear set is still required to generate an abelian monoid.

 \begin{definition} \cite[Def.
 4.1.2]{Liardet} Let $M$ be a monoid and $N$ a submonoid of $M$.
-A set $X \subseteq M$ is $N$-\emph{linear} if it can be written as $X=aB^*$, where $a \in M$ and $B \subseteq N$ is a finite set that generates the free abelian submonoid $B^*$ of $N$, and for which the multiplication with $a$ is bijective (that is, there is a bijection between $B^*$ and $aB^*$).
+A set $X \subseteq M$ is $N$-\emph{linear} if it can be written as $X=aB^*$, where $a \in M$ and $B \subseteq N$ is a finite basis for a free abelian submonoid $B^*$ of $N$, and for which the multiplication with $a$ is bijective (that is, there is a bijection between $B^*$ and $aB^*$).

 The set $X$ is \emph{$N$-semilinear} if it is the disjoint union of $N$-linear sets. \end{definition}